marcaronson408/RadioThermostat-ST/README.md

 # RadioThermostat-ST
-RadioThermostat device handler for SmartThings
+RadioThermostat device handler for SmartThings.

 This code is variation of the code published at https://github.com/statusbits/smartthings/blob/master/README.md Please see that README for details on how to install and configure.
 This version incorporates 2 changes: